PART I - Charlottesville And Albemarle County

 The downside is that after the local bills are paid, they ship the profits out of state to the home office.
-The chains suck up local money and spend it expanding elsewhere, along the way distributing some to the founders and investors.
-This is money snatched out of the home town that generated it.
+The chains suck up local money and spend it expanding elsewhere, along the way distributing some to the founders and backers.
+This is money snatched up out of the home town that generated it.

 But there's an upside to that downside.
 Those who reap those profits often spend them where they live, and a lopsided number live here.
 So national business is not all outflow to us.
 Most of our wealthy didn't take it from us; they took it from other people and brought it here.

 One example: newspaper magnate John Knight married into the horsey set here, yet without even including the Knight-Ridder chain of newspapers, the owners of more than 125 other US daily papers lived in Albemarle County in recent years.

 We can rely on this imported wealth for local investment, political and charitable contributions, entertainment, social life, etc. In fact Forbes ranks the area as No.3 of the top 10 US areas for charitable giving.
 Some is discussed below.

 Attracted by mint juleps served in monogrammed silver, celebs have been drifting in for generations.
 Writers, actors, painters, and all manner of the accomplished came to this land of congeniality.
 Those who left pretense behind found a welcome.

 Aside from passionate southerners, few today care about history.
 Mentioning celebs like local product S. S. Van Dine, the seminal detective story writer who fled to New York to create Philo Vance (and never came back,) or Southern intellectual James Branch Cabell who succeeded in New York without severing Southern ties, or composers Randall Thompson and John Powell, won't bestir us today.